How to take care of a Husky puppy: a first-time owner’s guide by Dr. Sarah Ochoa

 During this time, it is always recommended that your Husky experience different types of social environments involving people and other dogs.

 Without this proper Socialization and training, your Husky puppy may be afraid in certain situations, such as with new people or animals.
-When training your Husky puppy, think of all conditions that they may have to encounter in their life.

 Your Husky puppy should be very relaxed around people, pets, cars, people on bicycles, honking horns, stairs, cats, exams by the vet, and in very large crowds of people.
-If you can get your pet to get used to these situations will make for a much more relaxed life for you and your Husky.

 Between two and four months old, your Husky is the most comfortable learning new behaviors, having new experiences, and meeting new people or animals.
-They may still be scared, but you can help them by taking them very often to new places and around new people.

-Also, provide positive reinforcement when they behave appropriately and support them if they are afraid.
 After your Husky is four months old, they are less tolerant of learning to adapt to new surroundings and people or animals.
 This can make training an older Husky more difficult.

 Signs of Illness in Your Husky